Responding to People Experiencing a Mental Health Crisis

 Understanding Mental Illness, Autism and Developmental Disorders

-The need for proper mental health training for officers has never been greater.
-With the rise of returning veterans, the ever-growing mental health population and the increased potential for mental instability within the general public, officers need CIT Training more than ever before.
+With the ever-growing mental health population and the increased potential for mental instability within the general public, officers need CIT Training more than ever before.

 In this course we will explain the historical treatment of mental illness, define stigma, and utilize person-first language as well as define the historical and current importance of CIT.
 Officers will identify the major mental illnesses which commonly present in the field, including depression, bipolar disorder, schizophrenia, and the various anxiety and personality disorders

-At the end of this 6-hour program, officers will be able to:
+At the end of this program, officers will be able to: